w3c/wai-intro-atag/content/education.md

 * are accessible to instructors and other LMS users with disabilities
 * produce accessible content for students

+Accessibility for instructors and students is an essential aspect of diversity, equity, and inclusion.

 **Accessibility is required by law and is a procurement requirement** in many situations.

 ## Example Scenarios